 - VISA, Inc., in connection with its acquisition of CardinalCommerce Corporation.

-- Boston Scientific Corporation, in connection with its acquisition of NxTHERA, Inc.
+- Boston Scientific Corporation, in connection with its acquisitions of urology and pelvic health medical device companies NxTHERA, Inc. and Augmenix, Inc.

 - LLM, Georgetown University Law Center, 2013